Parity bit

 A parity bit, or check bit, is a bit added to a string of binary code.
 Parity bits are a simple form of error detecting code.
 Parity bits are generally applied to the smallest units of a communication protocol, typically 8-bit octets (bytes), although they can also be applied separately to an entire message string of bits.

 The parity bit ensures that the total number of 1-bits in the string is even or odd.
 Accordingly, there are two variants of parity bits: even parity bit and odd parity bit.
 In the case of even parity, for a given set of bits, the bits whose value is 1 are counted.
 If that count is odd, the parity bit value is set to 1, making the total count of occurrences of 1s in the whole set (including the parity bit) an even number.
 If the count of 1s in a given set of bits is already even, the parity bit's value is 0.
 In the case of odd parity, the coding is reversed.
 For a given set of bits, if the count of bits with a value of 1 is even, the parity bit value is set to 1 making the total count of 1s in the whole set (including the parity bit) an odd number.
 If the count of bits with a value of 1 is odd, the count is already odd so the parity bit's value is 0.
-Even parity is a special case of a cyclic redundancy check (CRC), where the 1-bit CRC is generated by the polynomial x+1.
+Parity is a special case of a cyclic redundancy check (CRC), where the 1-bit CRC is generated by the polynomial x+1.

 Parity

 In mathematics parity can refer to the evenness or oddness of an integer, which, when written in its binary form, can be determined just by examining only its least significant bit.

 In information technology parity refers to the evenness or oddness, given any set of binary digits, of the number of those bits with value one.
 Because parity is determined by the state of every one of the bits, this property of parity—being dependent upon all the bits and changing its value from even to odd parity if any one bit changes—allows for its use in error detection and correction schemes.

 In telecommunications the parity referred to by some protocols is for error-detection.
 The transmission medium is preset, at both end points, to agree on either odd parity or even parity.
 For each string of bits ready to transmit (data packet) the sender calculates its parity bit, zero or one, to make it conform to the agreed parity, even or odd.
-The receiver of that packet first checks that the parity of the packet as a whole is in accordance with the preset agreement, then, if there was a parity error in that packet, requests a re-transmission of that packet.
+The receiver of that packet first checks that the parity of the packet as a whole is in accordance with the preset agreement, then, if there was a parity error in that packet, requests a retransmission of that packet.